bondress/alx-low_level_programming/0x00-hello_world/README.md

 - The C file name will be saved the variable $CFILE

 4-puts.c is a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 It uses the function puts. printf was not allowed.
 The program ends with the value 0.

+5-printf.c is a C program that prints exactly "with proper grammar, but the outcome is a piece of art,", followed by a new line.